Gali411/Employee-Tracker/README.md

   ## Description

-  A typescript command-line application that allows users to build and interact with a vehicle.
+  A typescript command-line application that allows users to view existing departments, roles, and employees as well as add onto them.

   ## Installation